Bernie Mac is a well-known American comedian, actor, and voice actor who has been seen working actively on his career since the year 1977 to 2008.

 Bernie started his career as a stand-up comedian and slowly, his career as a comedian began to grow.
 Later, in 1978, he started his film career, after he had been cast on an American romantic drama movie “Ice Castles” in 1978.
 Mac started his television career after he had been cast as Uncle Bernie on an American television sitcom “Moesha” from 1996 to 1999.

-In 1992, he was also seen appearing as Club doorman on an American romantic crime comedy-drama movie “Mo’ Money”.
+In 1992, he was also seen appearing as a Club doorman in an American romantic crime comedy-drama movie “Mo’ Money”.
 In the following year, he was also seen playing the role of G-George in a thriller comedy movie “Who’s the Man?” which was directed by Ted Demme.

-Further, in 1994, he was seen appearing in the role of Uncle Vester on an American comedy movie “House Party 3” and in the same year, he was also seen as Flip on an American sports movie “Above the Rim”.
+Further, in 1994, he was seen appearing in the role of Uncle Vester is an American comedy movie “House Party 3” and in the same year, he was also seen as Flip in an American sports movie “Above the Rim”.
 In the year of 1995, he was cast as Ray in the war movie “The Walking Dead” alongside Steven Yeun and Lauren Cohan which was written and directed by Preston A. Whitemore II.
-In that year, he was also cast as Pastor Clever on an American comedy movie “Friday” which was directed by F. Gary Gary.
+In that year, he was also cast as Pastor Clever in an American comedy movie “Friday” which was directed by F. Gary Gary.

 In addition, he was seen appearing in the movies like “Pride”, “Ocean’s Thirteen”, “Transformers” alongside Tony Todd and Kirby Morrow, “Madagascar: Escape 2 Africa” as a voice actor, “Soul Men” and “Old Dogs”.

 Bernie After that, in 1997, he was also seen appearing as Shank on an American sitcom “The Wayans Bros” in 1997.
-In that year, he was also seen appearing as Bundini Brown on a television movie “Don King: Only in America” which was directed by John Herzfeld and written by Kario Salem.
+In that year, he was also seen appearing as Bundini Brown in the television movie “Don King: Only in America” which was directed by John Herzfeld and written by Kario Salem.